What Type of Back Problem

 1. FLEXION DOMINANT BACK PAIN

 Often, this type of back pain is described in terms of injury to the disc (though this is not always the case).
+Learn more about Disc Herniations here.
 More importantly, the pain and symptoms tend to follow a familiar pattern:

 - Symptoms are made worse by sitting, bending, lifting